WHAT IS EMOTIONAL INTELLIGENCE?

 For further information or to discuss the scope of a one day Leading with EI workshop, please contact: firstname.lastname@example.org

-Whether you'd like to continue your debrief discussion toward the execution phase of your personal development strategy, or you'd like to begin new feedback discussions and guidance to maximize your personal and professional relationships at home or at work, time may be scheduled when it suits you.
+Whether you'd like to continue your debrief dialogue toward the execution phase of your personal development strategy, or you'd like to begin new discovery dialogues to maximize your personal and professional relationships at home or at work, time may be scheduled when it suits you.